karlarn/Karlarn/README.md

 I graduated Nashville Software School August, 2022.
 Ask me about JS, React, HTML, CSS, C#, and .NET.
 Check out my repositories and share some feedback with me!

-Since graduating I've been honing my skills as an ERP Software Engineer for Infor CloudSuite Industrial and the on premise version, Infor Syteline.
+Since graduating I've been honing my skills as an ERP(Enterprise Resource Planning) Software Engineer for Infor CloudSuite Industrial and the on premise version, Infor Syteline.

 * 🌍  I exist in Bristol, CT.
 * 🖥️  See my work history on [LinkedIn](http://https://www.linkedin.com/in/karla-nichols/)